 Yes.
 Registration and participation are required and necessary to fulfill the Component 3 requirement of OCC.
 The requirements for each component of OCC can be found on the OCC Overview webpage.

 The AOBP longitudinal assessment is administered through the National Board of Osteopathic Medical Examiners’ (NBOME) CATALYST learning assessment platform.
-The CATALYST platform can be accessed through any internet web-based accessible device or through the CATALYST App.
+The CATALYST platform can be accessed through any internet web-based accessible device.
 Through CATALYST platform diplomates will receive immediate performance feedback and rationale for each incorrectly answered question

 Assessments delivered on CATALYST provide both performance feedback and educational resources.